jsav0/quik/README.md

 # TODO:
 - There is a lot to do.
+- add self expiry option

 I have intentions to build quik out with predefined drist playbooks for certain types of environments.
+So in that regard,
+- playbooks for the following purposes:
+	- .onion generator (wfnintr/mkonions)
+	- tor relay (wfnintr/tor-bridge)
+	- offensive hacking (wfnintr/darkvoid)
+	- wireguard (wfnintr/wireguard-scripts)
+	- irc bots and daemons , (coming soon)
+	- more
 ---

 # About and Contributors